 3. Low Refrigerant:

 If your AC is circulating warm air, a low refrigerant level can be the reason.
 Losing refrigerant means losing cool air.
 Leakages can cause a lower refrigerant level.
-A professional technician can aid your AC repair in Phoenix, by finding and fixing any leakage, before adding more refrigerant.
+A professional technician can aid your AC repair in Phoenix, by finding and fixing any leakage, before adding more refrigerants.

 4. The Outside Unit Is Not Getting Electricity: